AshGovender/ENG/README.md

 >* the heat transfer rate can be given by the above equation, as can be seen, the larger the surface area for heat transfer the greater the Q
 >* Heat transfer area can be improved by increasing the dimension of plates, decreasing fowling/scaling
->* The fowling can be prevented by making sure there is sufficient blowdown and chemical treatement/dosing
+>* The fowling can be prevented by making sure there is sufficient chemical treatement/dosing
 >* When the heat transfer rate increases, the heating capacity increases
 >* the efficiency of the heat exchanger is defined by the equation below: